- Pancreatitis Basics

 - Symptoms of acute pancreatitis often start with a gradual or sudden severe pain in the center part of the upper abdomen going through to the back.

-- Treatment for pancreatitis often focuses on the nutritional and metabolic needs of the patient and on relieving pain.
+- Treatment for pancreatitis often focuses on relieving pain and meeting the nutritional and metabolic needs of the patient.

 - Most people with chronic pancreatitis have a good prognosis if they follow their treatment regimen.